 ### From another Ooma Office phone or from an outside phone line

 If you would like to check your voicemail from another Ooma Office phone or from an outside phone line, wait until the call rolls to voicemail and then press [*] and enter your PIN.
-If this is the first time you access your voicemail, you will need your PIN.
+If you are accessing your voicemail for the first time, you will need your PIN.
 If you do not have this number, contact your System Administrator to have them set a new PIN so that you can log in the first time.

 ### Dialling through the virtual receptionist